cedricDve/Python/Docker/README.md

 In this part I was experimenting with Open-CV.

-> More info about open-cv and facial-detection can be found in Readme of AI\FaceDetection
+> More info about open-cv and frontal face-detection can be found in Readme of AI\FaceDetection

 ## Objective
 The objective of this application is to be able to dockerize open-cv in a Python environment.